 The Dashboard is the first thing you and your users see whenever you log into the system.
-It provides overall information about the current state of your requirements, issues, tests and test sets.
-You can choose what information is displayed as part of your dashboard, and even organize it under different dashboard-tabs.
+It provides overall information about the current state of your Requirements, Issues, Tests, Test Sets, and Test Instances.
+You can choose what information is displayed as part of your dashboard, and even organize it under different dashboard tabs.

 Adding New Tabs

 You can organize your information in tabs; for example, display the information for issues under one tab, and the information for requirements under a different one.

 You can create an unlimited number of public and private (that will only be visible to you) tabs.
 Each tab can hold up to eight different dashboard items.

 To add tabs, click on the “New Tab” button next to your existing tabs, or access the 'Dashboard' section from settings, and add the tab from there.

 There is a variety of different options you can use to display information in dashboards.
 See the full list of options, including examples, here.

 You can use your custom filters to filter the information you display in your dashboard items.
 For more information about filters, click here.

 To add a new dashboard item for a tab, access the relevant dashboard tab, then click the '+ New Dashboard Item' button on the top right-hand side of the screen.